vilemduha/blendercam/scripts/addons/docs/tools.md

   * **Offset** - tool diameter to use for the offset

 ## Remove Curve Doubles
+This operator will convert the curve to a mesh, perform remove doubles on the mesh, and then convert it back to a curve.

+This can be used to fix curves that are imported into **Blender** from other applications i.e. .stl, .dxf, that may have overlapping control points in the curve which can be a problem when calculating an operation.

 ```{note}
 Warning, removes bezier points!
 Does not create a new curve but modifies the original!
 ```

-This operator will convert the curve to a mesh, perform remove doubles on the mesh, and then convert it back to a curve.
-This can be used to fix curves that are imported into Blender from other applications i.e. stl, dxf, that may have overlapping control points in the curve which can be a problem when calculating an operation.

 ## Get Pocket Surfaces
 This operator will detect pockets in a mesh and extract them as curves.
 The curves can then be used for pocket operations.
 Curves that are at the same z level will be in the same object.
 All generated curve objects will be placed into the same group.